aldrin-labs/capybot/README.md

 ## Installation

 1. Clone this repository.
-2. Install dependencies with `npm install`.
+2. Install dependencies with `yarn install`.

 ## Usage